Every year I utilize Genius Hour in my classroom and every year, it’s a tremendous success both from a teacher standpoint and the students’ as well.

 • Website review

-• Total 10 references with full annotated bibliography on website
+• Total 10 references with full annotated bibliography on the website

 How will you present your findings?